Uganda’s most recent NAP (its third) runs from 2021-2025.

 4. Strengthen the institutional and coordination mechanism for WPS agenda at all levels

-Uganda has a long history of civil war and continues to face on going internal conflict, armed insurgency and elections related violence.
-Women and girls are particularly targeted by the use of sexual violence, as a tactic of war to humiliate, dominate, instil fear in them, disperse or forcibly relocate civilian members of a community or ethnic group.
+Uganda has a long history of civil war and continues to face ongoing internal conflict, armed insurgency and elections related violence.
+Women and girls are particularly targeted by the use of sexual violence as a tactic of war to humiliate, dominate, instil fear in them, and disperse or forcibly relocate civilian members of a community or ethnic group.